-The first stage of the research project is expected to take up to five years and is expected to cost a minimum of £250,000.
-By raising this amount, we will ensure we are able to help Dr Turner make a massive difference for diagnosed children in the future.
-The end of year accounts indicate the amount raised in the first two years incredible £125,000.
-The research project will allow us to provide tangible evidence of how donations will be spent, and we will be providing regular updates.
+The first stage of the research project was expected to take up to five years and was expected to cost a minimum of £250,000.
+By raising this amount, we would ensure we are able to help Dr Turner make a massive difference for diagnosed children in the future.
+The end of year accounts indicated the amount raised in the first two years incredible £125,000.
+The research project allows us to provide tangible evidence of how donations will be spent, and we will be providing regular updates.

 In October 2013 the Foundation funded a small stipend to allow Dr Turner to take on Jackie Waller, an undergraduate degree student, as a full time assistant.
 Jackie worked within the Turner lab for a year carrying out research to identify the cancer stem cells within B-cell Non-Hodgkin Lymphoma.